 Each instrument testing room will need identical equipment to ensure consistency between rooms.
 This equipment includes a laptop, microphone, and stopwatch.
 The computer should be preloaded with the pitch testing program available free at www.pascioly.org/sounds.
 This is the best pitch tester available and is specifically made for this year's event.
 While many microphones are available, the one used at nationals will be the Neewer USB condenser microphone for Windows and Mac available from Amazon.
-It clamps to a tableand comes with a scissors arm that makes it easy to adjust to different instruments.
+It clamps to a table and comes with a scissors arm that makes it easy to adjust to different instruments.
 Please check your mike to make sure it picks up the whole range of possible notes (some mikes may not).
 The computer for the pitch scores must be positioned so that the students cannot see the screen and be able to make pitch adjustments while playing.
+If using more than one pitch testing room, I recommend the same people do the song scoring for all teams to have more consistency.
+Perhaps all testing rooms except one do pitch testing and one does all song scoring.
+I also recommend the pitch testing setups be compared prior to testing to insure consistency.
+For example, I use my trumpet to play notes for all setups to test simultaneously to make sure they are consistent with each other.
+If needed, change computers and/or microphones as needed.

 The pitch testing program gives the cents deviation from the true pitch once you enter the starting scale.
 The cents should be recorded on the checklist available for Sounds of Music event on the national website.
 It is recommended that you record the cents in a way that the student does not know the value and take advantage of this information for future pitches.
-You may also use frequency, but since the pitch testing program gives cents, it is recommended instead of frequency.

 The student must know the pitch (ex.
-F2 or F3) of starting note (if they do not, they receive a competition violation).
-The student should progress up to the next note in the major scale.
-Continue for 8 notes total.
-The student must be ready to play the next note quickly to keep the event moving on time.
-The student may adjust the instrument for each pitch, but those adjustments should be rapid like a musician playing a song.
+F2 or F3) of tonic for their chromatic scale (if they do not, they receive a competition violation).
+The Event Supervisor will determine which 7 additional notes are required to be played after the tonic.
+The same 7 notes should be required from all teams (relative to the tonic regardless of scale).
+A chromatic scale technically has 12 notes, and each note is one degree, however we will use 13 notes with the 13th being the octave above the tonic.
+Using the C chromatic scale, C is 1st degree, C# is 2nd degree, D is 3rd degree, and so on.